CondensedChaos/Starbound-Rail-Train/README.md

 https://github.com/CondensedChaos/Starbound-Rail-Train/assets/121590835/c0e2f220-4395-4295-b31c-ec47edf8d10f

+---
+# Installation
+Grab latest release from [here](https://github.com/CondensedChaos/Starbound-Rail-Train/releases) download either the zipped (.zip) version or the .pak version -If you downloaded the zipped version it has to be extracted in <Starbound folder>\mods -If you downloaded the .pak version just put the .pak file as it is in <Starbound folder>\mods

+Starbound folder is typically for Steam version: "C:\Program Files (x86)\Steam\steamapps\common\Starbound\" for the windows version
+GOG or other version are typically under either "C:\Program Files (x86)\Starbound" or "C:\Program Files\Starbound" for the windows version

+You will need to download and overwrite again the mod evertytime it gets updated if you download it from GitHub

+There's also a Steam Workshop version that gets autoupdated but you need to have a Starbound copy bought from Steam, get it [here](steamcommunity.com/sharedfiles/filedetails/?id=)

+---
 ## Free Mode
 In free mode the trains are crafted using the **"Trainset Configurator"** (crafted at Rail Crafting Table) and just placed on the rails.